GustavoHBDuarte/store-sales-estimator/README.md

 <br>
   <li><font size="3"><b>Feature selection:</b> selecting the most relevant attributes based on EDA results and suitable algorithm to maximize machine learning performance.</font></li>
 <br>
   <li><font size="3"><b>Machine learning:</b> evaluating different algorithms (both linear and non-linear) and compare their results based on cross-validation.
-For the sake of this step a good candidate algorithm should perform better than the mean-based baseline estimator.</font></li>
+For the sake of this step a good candidate algorithm should perform better than the average-based baseline estimator.</font></li>
 <br>
   <li><font size="3"><b>Hiperparameter fine tuning:</b> randomly test different hyperparameter values in order to find some combination that improves model performance.</font></li>
 <br>